brucedkyle/architectures/docs/sustainability/lossmanagement.md

 A key focus when dealing with loss and waste management in relation to inventory optimization is how to handle unplanned or unforseen situations causing an inventory item be considered damaged or spoiled.
 If the situation or problem is rectified withing a well defined time window, there is a possibility of salvaging the product.
 In some cases once the incident occurs, there is no possibility of salvage and the product is considered damaged.
 Typically these events are external factors forced upon the business and cannot always be planned or predicted.

-To demonstrate the importance of inventory optimisation for any business, we will focus on two main use cases of an unanticipated exception:
+To demonstrate the importance of inventory optimization for any business, we will focus on two main use cases of an unanticipated exception:

 - **Environment Exceptions** such as power outages or temperature changes that creates potential spoilage
 - **Product contamination or recall** such as foreign objects or bacteria occuring earlier in the processing or supply chain

 We will start by defining the business problem and the two main use cases: Environmental Exceptions and Product contamination or recall, describe the challenges and business drivers organizations face.
 Next, we will provide an action guide, provide an overview of the solution, show a schematic of the two use cases: Environmental Exceptions and Product contamination or recall, and conclude with the technology used in the solution.

-For a comprehensive inventory solution overview, see [Inventory Optimisation](inventory.md).
+For a comprehensive inventory solution overview, see [Inventory Optimization](supplychain.md).

 ## Business problem